Asian Vine Snake Care Sheet

 Asian vine snakes have a vast native range from Southeast Asia to Indo-China.
 Distributed throughout Cambodia, Indonesia, Singapore, Thailand, Vietnam and West Malaysia, Ahaetulla inhabit humid tropical lowland forests and woodland, as well as dense swamps and jungle.
 They are also commonly encountered near human development and agricultural land that borders ideal habitat.When vine snakes sense danger, they will remain motionless, but if there is a breeze, they will sway back and forth with the foliage to add to their camouflage.
 At other times, for reasons yet unclear, if there is a threat, they will remain motionless with their tongue extended for minutes at a time.

-Largely diurnal, the main prey of Ahaetulla are lizards and, on occasion, small rodents and birds.
+Largely diurnal, the main prey of Ahaetulla are live reptile food sources like lizards and, on occasion, small rodents and birds.
 The eyes are more forward than on many other species, and their pupils are horizontal.
 The unique spear shape of the head combined with their unique pupils gives them the ability to make distinctions between shapes, detect movements and provides them with excellent depth perception.
 These traits make Ahaetulla skillful hunters, and they are amazing ambush predators.

 Being highly arboreal, their slender green bodies allow them to blend in among the dense jungle foliage.
 As previously mentioned, when hunting, they will sway back and forth with the foliage in the wind until the movement of a lizard is detected.
 Upon seeing the lizard, the snake will make a series of short lurches until its head is poised directly above the target.
 With a lightning-quick strike, the vine snake will grab the lizard by the neck and chew its venomous cocktail into the wounds inflicted by the long rear fangs.
 The prey quickly succumbs to the snake’s venom and is consumed.